LEGION BASEBALL: Post 4 still searching for first win

 Post 4 dropped to 0-6 in league play after a 10-4 loss to the P-15s Friday night in Orangeburg.
 The team prepares for another three-game series against Charleston Post 147 beginning Tuesday at Mirmow Field.

-"Charleston is a strong team, but everyone in this league should be beatable," Isgett said.
+"Charleston is a strong team, but everyone in this league should be beatable," Post 4 head coach Dukes Isgett said.
 "We're continuing to have our struggles, but we just need to have one game where we put it all together.
 It's about attitude and effort, you have to want to compete."

-Isgett said dedication has been a problem, with some players leaving for trips and other not showing up when expected.
+Isgett said dedication has been a problem, with some players leaving for trips and others not showing up when expected.

 "It's frustrating for a coach when you're trying to make out a lineup," Isgett said.
 "Our game at Sumter, I penciled in two guys that I expected to be at the game, and they did not show up.
 We had to make changes on the fly.
 I'm looking for accountability."